Shylushai/Medi-Doc/README.md

  ![alt text](image-3.png)
  - Enter a short description about the changes in the Message box.
 Ex: add patient login page
  - Press Commit -> Yes
+ - Commit is like create a save point for your code, you can cancel or revert your code back to a commit's state (google it)
+ - Usually when working, a good habit it to create many commit after milestones or before trying something so we kind of have a back up
+ - When ready, press Publish Branch
  </details>

 **Original Readme Content**